openconfig/featureprofiles/feature/security/gnsi/acctz/RecordSubscribeNongrpc/README.md

 - Establish gNSI connection to the DUT.
 - Call gnsi.acctz.v1.Acctz.RecordSubscribe with RecordRequest.timestamp = T0
 - Verify that accurate accounting records are returned for the commands/RPCs that were run, both permitted and denied.
-- If start/stop accounting is supported, each connection's accounting should be preceded by a start (login) record for the service and the records associated with the RPCs sent during the connection should be followed by a logout record.
+- If start/stop accounting is supported, each connection's accounting should be preceded by a start (login) record for the service and the records associated with the command/RPCs sent during the connection should be followed by a logout record.
 - For each RecordResponse returned, check/confirm that:
 	- session_info. :
 		- .{layer4_proto, local_address, local_port, remote_address, remote_port}, ip_proto must match those recorded earlier
 		- channel_id = 0 for ssh and grpc.
 		- .tty must be populated and correct, if applicable to the platform & access method, else omitted
 		- .status must equal the operation, else UNSPECIFIED if there is no corresponding enumeration.
-It must equal ONCE for connections where each RPC/command is authenticated (eg: gRPC metadata authen).
+It must equal ONCE for connections where each command/RPC is authenticated (eg: HTTP metadata authen).
 If the operation was not LOGIN, ONCE, or ENABLE, authen must be omitted, else it must be populated:
 			- .authen.type must equal the authentication method used.
 			- .authen.status must equal the status of the authentication operation.  if FAIL or ERROR, cause should be populated, if SUCCESS, cause might be populated.
 		- .user.identity must match the username used to authenticate to the DUT